 Unlike a number of other cities, we can’t recommend buying units in the New York City housing market to rent out to tourists, since the city is hostile to short term rentals in private homes.
 Yet we can give you ten positive things to seriously consider NYC real estate investment despite the steep price tag.

 There are a number of reasons to consider investing in the NCY real estate.
 Is NYC going to be one of the hottest real estate markets for investors in 2019?
 To answer this question, let’s take a look at the latest NYC housing market trends and find out the prospects of investing in the NYC real estate in 2019.

 NYC Real Estate Market Forecasts 2019 & 2020

-The median home value in New York is $677,000 on Zillow.com.
-New York home values have gone up 2.4% over the past year and Zillow’s NYC real estate market prediction is that the prices will rise 0.2% within the next year.
-The median list price per square foot in New York is $711, which is higher than the New York-Newark-Jersey City Metro average of $286.
-The median price of homes currently listed in New York is $799,000.
-The median rent price in New York is $2,895, which is lower than the New York-Newark-Jersey City Metro median of $3,199.
+The real estate data from Zillow shows that the median home value in New York is $671,400.
+New York home values have gone up 0.1% over the past year and their their New York City real estate market prediction is that the prices will fall -1.0% within the next year.
+The median list price per square foot in New York is $668, which is higher than the New York-Newark-Jersey City Metro average of $280.

 New York City Housing Market Forecast 2019 – 2021

 The NYC housing market forecast for the 3 years ending with the 3rd Quarter of 2021 is also positive.
 The accuracy of the NYC housing market trend prediction is 77%.
 Accordingly, LittleBigHomes.com estimates that the probability for rising home prices in New York City is 77% during this period.
 If this Housing Market Forecast is correct, home values will be higher in the 3rd Quarter of 2021 than they were in the 3rd Quarter of 2018.

 Check this page each quarter for updates to the New York City, NY Real Estate Market Forecast.